aneetdutta/CrossLink_CCS/README.md

 ## Troubleshooting

-- Run commands from the directory containing `main.py`; otherwise relative paths may not resolve.
+- Run Python commands from the directory containing `main.py`; otherwise relative paths may not resolve.
+- Run Cargo commands from the directory containing `Cargo.toml`; otherwise Cargo will not find the Rust crate.
+- Rust stages expect the scenario name without the `.yml` suffix, for example `scenario_result_512_sumo_all`, not `scenario_result_512_sumo_all.yml`.
-- Use `python3 main.py -c <config> -t help` to verify available stage names in the current checkout.
+- Use `python3 main.py -c <config> -t help` to verify available Python stage names in the current checkout.
 - If generated files are missing, check that the scenario name in the configuration matches the data directory name used by later stages.
 - The SUMO stage is memory intensive.
 Reduce the number of users or timesteps for a small smoke test.
 - If a stage fails after a previous run, use `clean_all` to remove stale intermediate files.
-- If Poetry is not activated, run commands as `poetry run python3 main.py ...`.
+- If Poetry is not activated, run Python stages as `poetry run python3 main.py ...`.

 ## Research and ethics note